autism-101/hugo-website/content/english/_index.md

   enable : true
   title : "Autism Resources"
   image : "images/banner-art.jpg"
-  content : "Resources for both the newly diagnosed and <br> those who think they might be autistic."
+  imagealt: "A face is shown with the words, What Next? spray painted on a wall." content : "Resources for both the newly diagnosed and <br> those who think they might be autistic."
   button:
     enable : true